 - “I want to live near my friends in a 55 and over community on a golf course.”

 When physical limitations become a reality, or when individuals desire a closer connection to family, a move may become necessary.
 The reverse mortgage can help them move AND keep more money in their pockets.

 But how does it work?

-With a traditional reverse mortgage, the lender offers a homeowner a percentage of the home’s value that can be used as needed.
-With a HECM for Purchase, however, those reverse mortgage funds are applied to a new home’s sales price.
-Depending on the age of the youngest participant, the lender is generally able to contribute 40% to 65% of the purchase price.
+With a traditional reverse mortgage, the lender offers a homeowner a percentage of the home’s value that can be used whenever needed.
+With a HECM for Purchase, however, those reverse mortgage funds are generally applied to a new home’s sales price.
+Depending on the age of the youngest participant, the lender is generally able to contribute 40% to 75% of the purchase price.

 As always, no monthly principal and interest payments are required, and the homeowner gets to retain title and ownership of the home.